bigsql/hive_fdw/README.md

 ## Test that you are able to connect to Hive ##

-Create a small JDBC program **HiveJdbcClient.java** with the following
+On the PostgreSQL host, create a small JDBC program **HiveJdbcClient.java** with the following contents:
-contents:

 ```java
 import java.sql.Connection;